ISO 8601 Cheat Sheet: Is 24:00 a Valid Time?

 - Quarter notation (

 2026-Q2).
-Common but not part of the standard. - Time without a date.
+Common but not part of the standard. - Year

 16:30:00Zalone is technically valid ISO 8601 but most systems reject it. - Relative dates like "yesterday" or "next Tuesday".
 Not ISO 8601's job.